Object ID #18317793

-This is a textile.
-It was designed by Yvonne Clarinval and manufactured by Tassinari & Chatel.
+This is a Textile.
+It was manufactured by Tassinari & Chatel.
 It is dated 1925 and we acquired it in 1931.
 Its medium is warp: silk weft: tussah silk and its technique is compound satin weave.
 It is a part of the Textiles department.

 Tassinari & Chatel was one of the great French silk manufacturers of the 1920s.
 Their quest for new patterns to satisfy a growing consumer market contributed to the wealth of textiles produced during the decade.